-When we see the romantic films that shows Paris as a magical city, we feel the desire for visit this city, special if we are in love, dream travel for the couples; if that is your plan, here we give you 10 reasons why to visit the French capital:
+When we see the romantic films that show Paris as a magical city, we feel the desire for visit this city, special if we are in love, dream travel for the couples; if that is your plan, here we give you 10 reasons why to visit the French capital:

 1.- Major European city

-Paris, France’s capital, is a major European city and a global center for art, fashion, gastronomy and culture.
+Paris, France’s capital, is a major European city and a global center for art, fashion, gastronomy, and culture.
 Its 19th-century cityscape is crisscrossed by wide boulevards and the River Seine.
 Beyond such landmarks as the Eiffel Tower and the 12th-century, Gothic Notre-Dame cathedral, the city is known for its cafe culture and designer boutiques along the Rue du Faubourg Saint-Honoré.

 2.-The Eiffel Tower

 The Eiffel Tower is a wrought iron lattice tower on the Champ de Mars in Paris, France.
 It is named after the engineer Gustave Eiffel, whose company designed and built the tower.
 Constructed from 1887–89 as the entrance to the 1889 World’s Fair, it was initially criticized by some of France’s leading artists and intellectuals for its design, but it has become a global cultural icon of France and one of the most recognizable structures in the world.
 The Eiffel Tower is the most-visited paid monument in the world; 6.91 million people ascended it in 2015.
 The tower has three levels for visitors, with restaurants on the first and second levels.
 The top level’s upper platform is 276 m (906 ft) above the ground – the highest observation deck accessible to the public in the European Union.
 Tickets can be purchased to ascend by stairs or lift (elevator) to the first and second levels.
 The climb from ground level to the first level is over 300 steps, as is the climb from the first level to the second.
 Although there is a staircase to the top level, it is usually accessible only by lift.